Sturgeon Bay’s historic granary building, an icon on the west side waterfront for 116 years, will be evaluated for demolition or rehabilitation.

 “With most historic structures, most people don’t see the value in it until it’s cleaned up and preserved,” Hauser said.

 The granary has been nominated for listing with the National Register of Historic Places.
-According to Weber, the nomination is under review.
-It was used until the 1960s by the Door County Co-op.
+According to Weber, the nomination is presently under review.
+It ceased to be used until the 1960s by the Door County Co-op.
 It is now owned by the city and was a centerpiece of the original West Waterfront Redevelopment Plan originally proposed in 2011.